The Eucalyptus Problem

 Ethiopia's Natural Water Production

-The history's misdeeds against Ethiopia's natural forest and Nature severely wounded the prehistoric ecological and geological heritage by interrupting the natural and critical processes of original soil creation derived from the endemic decomposing leaves and twigs.
-This genetically optimized process of the indigenous trees' downfall in leaves and twigs of the Ethiopian forest had the vital ability to hinder the erosive torrents' initiation.
+The history of Ethiopia's endemic forests and the misdeeds against its original environment and Nature severely wounded the prehistoric ecological and geological heritage.
+Hence, the reproduction of soil and water becomes threatened by interrupting and removing the natural and critical processes like the original soil creation derived from the endemic trees and their decomposing leaves and twigs.
+This genetically optimized process of the indigenous trees' leaves and twigs of the Ethiopian forest had the vital ability to hinder the erosive torrents' initiation.
 Hence, the soil's structure from historical times still had its capacity to absorb deluges in this mountainous highland landscape.

 This immense destructive environmental phenomenon follows the loss of Ethiopian native vegetation in the historical past and elucidates the importance of an endemic foundation for lush and soil-shielding undergrowth.
 Hence, scientific evidence appears since the indigenous Ethiopian trees characterize the historical landscape in dense covering and shielding vegetation.
 These native trees' diverse and widespread network of soil-reinforcing roots thus provide a firm ground for a dense network of native vegetation.
 Hence, Ethiopia's ancient and evolutionary optimized Nature confirmed its ability to absorb the water to the ground and, most importantly, purify and deliver these deluges into the natural underground reservoirs (aquifers).
 Thus, in the past, Ethiopia's Nature and its landscape's hydrogeology harmonically harboured the water masses, distributing and storing the otherwise torrential deluges' destructive forces into a transformation as precious groundwater.